m4r35n357/ODE-Playground/README.md

 https://web.ma.utexas.edu/users/mzou/taylor/taylor.pdf

 That software uses code generation, and it inspired me to try coding something by hand.
 These programs are the result.
 The main objective was to solve coupled nonlinear equations and investigate chaotic systems.
-As part of the verification I have added a demonstration of ustin Taylor series to find roots in single variable nonlinear equations.
+As part of the verification I have added a demonstration of using Taylor series to find roots in single variable nonlinear equations.

 Dependencies of c programs:
 MPFR 4 or later! (otherwise stick to the Python version)